-Many of the products that you can purchase on Amazon.com are actually owned by Amazon itself.
-Just like many other stores, Amazon buys products where there's high supply and low demand, and then sells them where there's low supply and high demand in order to make a profit.
-If it helps, think of Amazon.com as a giant online convenience store.
-You're basically paying Amazon for the convenience of buying an item without having to run around trying to find a store that has it in stock, compare prices between different stores, or get the item back home if it's heavy or bulky.
+Many of the products that you can purchase on Amazon are actually owned by the company itself.
+Just like many other stores, Amazon buys products where there’s high supply and low demand, and then sells them where there’s low supply and high demand in order to make a profit.
+If it helps, think of it as a giant online convenience store.
+You’re basically paying them for the convenience of buying an item without having to run around trying to find a store that has it in stock, compare prices between different stores, or get the item back home if it’s heavy or bulky.

-Also, as we mentioned in our introduction to Amazon and how it works, Amazon now sells its own unique line-up of high-tech gadgets.
+Also, as we mentioned in our introduction to Amazon, Amazon now sells its own unique line-up of high-tech gadgets.
 These include tablet computers, mobile smart-phones, e-readers, and media streaming consoles.

-Even when other people sell their products on Amazon.com, Amazon still gets some of the profit.
+Even when other people sell their products on Amazon, the company still gets some of the profit.
 Why is that, you ask?
 Well, think about it: Amazon eliminates a lot of legwork for someone looking to sell things.
 It allows them to easily organize their inventory and expose it to thousands of potential customers at once.
 It can even take the hassle out of setting up delivery of their merchandise and collecting payment.
 All of that must be worth something, right?

-In addition to these fees, there are closing fees of $1.35 per item that Amazon collects from the sale of "media" items (e.g. books, DVDs, video games, CDs, video tapes, and so on).
-Variable referral fees are also collected by Amazon for each item sold, depending on its merchandise category.
+In addition to these fees, there are closing fees of $1.35 per item that Amazon collects from the sale of “media” items (e.g. books, DVDs, video games, CDs, video tapes, and so on).
+Variable referral fees are also collected for each item sold, depending on its merchandise category.

 In the event that a third-party seller tries to get you to process a payment for an item outside of Amazon, they may be trying to avoid these fees.
 Or, in a worst-case scenario, they may be running a scam.
 The bottom line is, as we told you in our article on Amazon safety: DON’T PAY AN AMAZON SELLER OUTSIDE OF AMAZON.COM.
 It’s best to look for another seller, one who plays by the rules.